searchisko/elasticsearch-river-jira/README.md

 	}
 	'

-The example above lists all the main options controlling the creation and behaviour of a JIRA river.
+The example above lists all the main options controlling the creation and behavior of a JIRA river.
 Full list of options with description is here:

 * `jira/urlBase` is required in order to connect to the JIRA REST API.
 It's only base URL, path to REST API is added automatically.
 * `jira/username` and `jira/pwd` are optional JIRA login credentials to access jira issues.
 Anonymous JIRA access is used if not provided.